Living Donor Liver Transplant Culminates in Spirit of Kwanzaa

 When Brian fell into a coma at a local hospital for four days, he and wife Tanya agreed it was time to get serious about how they were going to deal with his diagnosis.
-With the encouragement and support of his physician, Dr. Rosen, Brian met with Dr. John LaMattina and the liver transplant team at UMMC.
+With the encouragement and support of his physician, Dr. Rosen, Brian met with the liver transplant team at UMMC.
 He knew that living donation was an option to help him get transplanted earlier in his liver failure so that he could recover more quickly and be matched with a better donor.

 When his oldest son, Akil Parker, a high school math teacher in Philadelphia, got the phone call that his dad's liver was failing, he immediately said, "What's my blood type?
 Can I donate part of my liver to him?"

 Akil said, "My father raised me to be the type of man who would step forward to help someone else.
 NOT to do it wasn't an option.
 I thought about Dr. Martin Luther King's speech "I've Been to the Mountaintop."
 In it, he cites a biblical passage where two men passed a man who had been robbed on Jericho Road.
 One man asked, "If I stop to help this man, what will happen to me?
 The Good Samaritan then walked by and said, 'If I do not stop to help this man, what will happen to him?'
 When I considered this story, I instinctively connected it to my own African spirituality and knew I had to help my father."